timothycrosley/preconvert/README.md

 - Provide a way to build custom preconverts or override built-in preconverts
 - Ability to build preconverts that are dependent on the destination format
 - Easy utilization from existing projects
+- Minimal overhead when utilized with common serialization formats

 # How do I use this?